 MAT 100: College College algebra course designed to provide a basis for the Algebra understanding of mathematics concepts and its applications.
 (3 credits) Topics include functions and relations and their graphs; algebraic operations on functions; linear and quadratic functions, the theory of polynomial equations; analysis of rational functions; exponential and logarithmic relationships; trigonometric functions and its applications, analytic trigonometry, systems of equations and inequalities, and conics.
 Lecture (3 credits) SPC 100: Basics of Introduces students to Human Communication and provides Speech Communication them with the oral communications skills necessary for success (3 credits) in personal, professional and educational settings; through the study and experiential practice of interpersonal and intercultural communication, workplace communication, presentational speaking (topic selection and target audience) and group dynamics of communication.
-Lecture (3 credits).
-ENC 101: English This is the first required general core course in college-level Composition I writing.
-(3 credits) Students will compose essays and other works using various methods of development such as narration, description, illustration, an example. process, cause, and effect; and comparison and contrast.
+ENIC 101, E1:-1 Lecture (3 credits).
+ENC 101: English This is the first required general core course in college-level Composition I (3 credits) writing.
+Students will compose essays and other works using various (3 credits) methods of development such as narration, description, illustration, an example. process, cause, and effect; and comparison and contrast.
 Introduction to the use of library resources will also be covered in this course.
 Note: This course must be completed with a grade of C or better.
-IICC 100.
-A Lecture (3 credits) HSC 100: Anatomy & It discusses the structure and functions of the systems of the Physiology I human body, emphasizing those aspects most pertinent to (3 credits) students in the OTA program.
+Lecture (3 credits) HSC 100: Anatomy & It discusses the structure and functions of the systems of the Physiology I human body, emphasizing those aspects most pertinent to (3 credits) students in the OTA program.
 A study of chemistry, cells, tissue, the integument, the skeletal system, the muscular system, and the nervous system.
 Structure and function taught concurrently.
-Lecture 3 credits HSC 103: Introduction This introductory course will provide students with an to Psychology overview of the current body of knowledge and methods of the to I sychology overview of the earrent body of knowledge and methods of the
+1100 100 I Lecture 3 credits HSC 103: Introduction This introductory course will provide students with an to Psychology overview of the current body of knowledge and methods of the